 Another useful tip you can use to upsell your product is to have a custom section dedicated to the premium version and present the features available on your landing page.
 This channel will give you access to all existing users of the free version of your plugin and display the information on the Basic Information Page as soon as they activate it.

 Building connected products may require some time and effort, to find particular user problems of needs, but it sure pays its effort.
 As an example, we’ve built several connected WordPress plugins that work both ways: as a standalone plugin that can be downloaded from the WordPress plugin directory and also as an add-on for one of our plugins.

 Client Portal – Private User Pages and Login

-One of them is Client Portal – Private User Pages and Login, a plugin that creates private pages for your website users that only an administrator can edit.
-At first, this was promoted as a standalone plugin on the WordPress plugin directory and when it reached its maturity, we also built an add-on page for Profile Builder.
+One of them is Client Portal – Private User Pages and Log in, a plugin that creates private pages for your WordPress site users that only an administrator can edit.
+It started as a standalone plugin on the WordPress plugin directory, and when it reached its maturity, we also built an add-on page for Profile Builder.

-Similar to Client Portal, we also built Passwordless Login, a modern way of logging into your WordPress site without the use of a password and promoted it both ways.
+Similar to Client Portal, we also built Passwordless Login, a modern way of logging into your WordPress site or WooCommerce store without the use of a password and promoted it both ways.

 Profile Builder and Paid Member Subscriptions

-Another way of pitching your product is by cross-promotion between two different plugins that are well integrated together.
-Here, we’ve also done some experiments by pitching Profile Builder inside Paid Member Subscriptions plugin.
+Another way of pitching your product is by cross-promotion between two different plugins that integrate seamlessly.
+Here, we’ve also done some experiments by integrating Profile Builder with the Paid Member Subscriptions plugin.

 5. Boost your SEO with Link Building